Policy

 Settlements

-The purpose of this policy is to ensure that claims services
+purpose of this policy is to ensure that claims services staff can identify

-staff can identify potential subrogation issues and make referrals to the
+potential subrogation issues and make referrals to the Subrogation Department

-Subrogation Department so that BWC may recover the costs of applicable workers’
+so that BWC may recover the costs of applicable workers’ compensation benefits

-This policy applies to BWC Claims Services staff, BWC Legal
+policy applies to BWC Claims Services staff, BWC Legal Division’s Subrogation

-dispute resolution process for pre-litigation settlements which have reached an
+alternative dispute resolution process for pre-litigation settlements which

 compensation, homeowners, general liability, product liability and disability